All Episodes

 chase geiser

-An armed man was arrested Saturday outside former President Donald Trump's MAGA rally in Coachella, California, after he allegedly said he wanted to kill the president.
+And our man was arrested Saturday outside former President Donald Trump's MAGA rally in Coachella, California, after he allegedly said he wanted to kill the president.

-Riverside County Sheriff Chad Bianco told the Epoch Times that his department arrested a man who was in possession of two firearms outside the perimeter of Trump's event in Coachella, 130 miles east of Los Angeles.
+Riverside County Sheriff Chad Bianco told the Epic Times that his department arrested a man who was in possession of two firearms outside the perimeter of Trump's event in Coachella, 130 miles east of Los Angeles.

-Thing again, we arrested a man trying to get in the perimeter with two firearms who ended up saying that he was going to kill the president.
+Saying again, we arrested a man trying to get in the perimeter with two firearms who ended up saying that he was going to kill the president.

-Bianco told the outlet, adding the individual was carrying fraudulent VIP and media passes at the rally checkpoint.
+Bianco told the outlet, adding, the individual was carrying fraudulent VIP and media passes at the rally checkpoint.

 And they say this is the third attempt, but we know it's the fourth if we count what happened in Tucson.

-But the fact of the matter is, the leftists, the Democrats, the globalists, have failed the American people so abundantly over the course of the last several years that the population of the American nation has become abundantly populist in and of itself.
+I don't want to beat a dead horse or belabor the point, but the fact of the matter is the leftists, the Democrats, the globalists have failed the American people so abundantly over the course of the last several years that the population of the American nation has become abundantly populist in and of itself.

-In fair elections, they can't even beat them in rigged elections because support for Donald Trump is officially too big to rig.
+They can't even beat them in rigged elections because support for Donald Trump is officially too big to rig.

 dan friesen